-The Environmental Specialist performs an inspection of the entire facility on a weekly basis and records findings on the Covanta Process Map application under ENV Weekly Walkdown.
+The Environmental Specialist performs an inspection of the facility on a weekly basis and records findings on the Reworld Process Map application under ENV Weekly Walkdown.
 In addition to odour, litter and track out of MSW are also recorded.
+The Environmental Specialist also completes an Environmental Monthly Checklist which reviews records to determine if activities are documented correctly.

 The Outside Environmental Checklist was designed to comply with ECA 7306-8FDKNX Condition 5: Equipment and Site Inspections and Maintenance, (5) Inspections.
-It includes buildings and the indoor waste storage facilities (Tipping Building) and the presence of dust/odour/leaks in or near any openings, such as doorways, windows, vents, louvers or any other opening and off-site nuisance impacts such as odour, dust and litter.
+It includes buildings and the indoor waste storage facilities (Tipping Building) and the presence of dust/odour/leaks in or near any openings, such as doorways, windows, vents, louvers or any other opening and off-site nuisance impacts such as odour, dust, and litter.

-The wastewater settling basin (WWSB) is inspected daily for odour, dust, and litter.
+The wastewater settling basin (WWSB) is inspected daily for odour, dust and litter.
 The results of these inspections, including any actions taken, are recorded on the Outside Environmental Checklist.
 On a weekly basis, the facility's Environmental Specialist performs an independent check.
 If necessary, the WWSB can be emptied and cleaned.
 The WWSB has not been a source of any odours during this, or any other, reporting period.
-During the reporting year, the WWSB was cleaned out and inspected on April 29 and October 27, 2022.
+During the reporting year, the WWSB was cleaned out and inspected on August 29, 2024.